jclouds/jclouds-site/start/compute.md

 ---

 ## Introduction
-The jclouds Compute API provides a basic abstraction across Compute APIs such as Amazon EC2 and VMware vCloud.
+The jclouds Compute API provides a basic abstraction across Compute APIs such as Amazon EC2 and OpenStack Nova.
 We also have integrations for popular tools such as Ant and Maven.

 ## Features